 Weather Resistance

 The Snowbelle has decent weather resistance.
-It uses Patagonia's H2No shell material that is also used in many of the company's rain jackets.
+It uses Patagonia's H2No shell material, used in many of its rain jackets.
 We suspect that when put to the test, the H2No will not hold up as well as products with Gore-Tex that Patagonia uses in the higher-end products.
 The hood of this jacket has been majorly improved.
 It is now huge and will fit over any ski helmet — we're stoked on that!

 Comfort and Fit